ANL-CEEESA/UnitCommitment.jl/docs/src/usage.md

 )

 # Access the AELMPs
-# Example: "b1" is the bus name, 1 is the first time slot
+# Example: "s1" is the scenario name, "b1" is the bus name, 1 is the first time slot
+# Note: although scenario is supported, the query still keeps the scenario keys for consistency.
-@show aelmp["b1", 1]
+@show aelmp["s1", "b1", 1]
 ```